-Coconut data blocks create immutable classes derived from collections.namedtuple and made immutable with \\slots\\.
+Coconut data blocks create immutable classes derived from collections.namedtuple and made immutable with slots.
 Coconut data statement syntax looks like:

-<name> is the name of the new data type, <args> are the arguments to its constructor as well as the names of its attributes, and <body> contains the data type's methods.
+<name> is the name of the new data type, <args> are the arguments to its constructor as well as the names of its attributes, <body> contains the data type's methods, and <inherits> optionally contains any desired base classes.